sigmagentic/sigma-music-dapp/README.md

 [COMPOSING ARTISTs make 80% of everything that's sold on the platform that's linked to their work] [COMPOSING ARTISTs make 10% of every derative work sold that a REMIX ARTIST's SOLD that used a license] [COMPOSING ARTISTs get 5$ a week if their tracks are used to make the weekly award for best AI REMIX]

+# mega release runsheet

+-- app

+- on prod, for FREE_LICENSED_ALBUM_ID, we need to put the mainnet album for "Sigma Mix Tape Vol. 1"